yungbeto/portfolio/src/pages/pages/2015-05-01---about/index.md

 Hi, I'm **Roby Saavedra**.
 I'm a product designer living and working and working and working in NYC.

-I have 5 years experience designing for software interfaces, branding, and print though my heart is in digital products.
+I’m a product designer living in NYC with about 5 years design experience.
+I’ve worked in branding, advertising, illustration, and more, but my heart is in software.

 ####Gallimaufry
 * I enjoy recording mixes and [posting them on Soundcloud](https://soundcloud.com/betobetobetobeto)